- Safety and Health Topics

 Laser hazards are addressed in specific standards for the construction industry.

-This section highlights OSHA standards, directives (instructions for compliance officers), and letters of interpretation (official letters of interpretation of the standards) related to laser hazards.
+This section highlights OSHA standards, directives (instruction to OSHA staff), and letters of interpretation (official letters of interpretation of the standards) related to laser hazards.

 Construction Industry (29 CFR 1926)